On this Page:

 What effect will ocean acidification have?

 As it becomes more difficult for calcium carbonate to form, it will become more difficult for some planktonic organisms to form shells.
 If their shells are thinner and/or deformed, the organisms may be unable to function properly.
 Many of these organisms are key components of the food chain – important in the diets of krill, fish, squid, penguins, seals and whales.
 They are also important in the removal of carbon from surface waters to the deep ocean and the release of oxygen into the air.
-Important metabolic processes, such as respiration in fish, may also be impaired by the acidity, as lowering the pH reduces the efficiency of oxygen exchange in their gills. more information Ocean acidification and the Southern Ocean Southern Ocean close to acid tipping point
+Important metabolic processes, such as respiration in fish, may also be impaired by the acidity, as lowering the pH reduces the efficiency of oxygen exchange in their gills.
+Link to more information Ocean acidification and the Southern Ocean.

 The Tasman Sea: Australia’s ocean hotspot